bejaneps/discord-user-monitor/README.md

 1. Download [golang](https://www.golang.org/), install and configure it.
 2. Download this tool using either `go get -u -v github.com/bejaneps/discord-user-monitor` or `git clone https://github.com/bejaneps/discord-user-monitor.git`
 3. Build program from source using _build.sh_ script for Linux, or _build.bat_ for Windows.
+3.5.
+If you want to use Firefox as a testing browser for Selenium on Windows, then don't forget to download [Microsoft Windows redistributable](https://support.microsoft.com/en-in/help/2977003/the-latest-supported-visual-c-downloads)
 4. Run selenium standalone server in different terminal instance: `java -jar selenium-standalone-server.jar`
 5. Change your folder to bin, and run tool.
 6. You can view additional arguments and flags using `--help` argument.
 Example: `scrapper --help`